-What's the Link Between Asthma and MS?
+What Is the Link Between Asthma and Multiple Sclerosis?

 In our MS In America 2017 survey, 15% of respondents noted that they live with both MS and asthma.
 Asthma is a common lung disorder that is characterized by swollen, inflamed airways that causes difficulty breathing.
 Asthma may be triggered by allergens, changes in weather, viruses, or certain chemicals.1